masukomi/private_comments/README.md

 To launch it just run `private_comments` Next, access the endpoints as described in [the API docs](https://masukomi.github.io/private_comments).

+### Editor Plugins
+There is [a Vim Plugin](https://github.com/masukomi/vim_private_comments/) which leverages the `pc` client instead of talking directly to the APIs.
+This is the easiest way to bootstrap a plugin for your favorite editor.

+See below for more details on creating a plugin for your favorite editor.

 **Note:** You'll have to add the executable to your [PATH](https://www.techrepublic.com/article/how-to-add-directories-to-your-path-in-linux/) if you didn't install it with homebrew.

+Once the `private_comments` server is running locally you can follow the instructions for the `pc` command line client (see below), or better yet, a plugin for your favorite editor.

 ### Specifying a Port